Water on terrestrial planets of the Solar System: Earth's Moon

-Recent observation made by a number of spacecraft confirmed significant amounts of lunar water.
+Recent observations made by a number of spacecraft confirmed significant amounts of lunar water.
 The secondary ion mass spectrometer (SIMS) measured H2O as well as other possible volatiles in lunar volcanic glass bubbles.
 In these volcanic glasses, 4-46 ppm by weight (wt) of H2O was found and then modeled to have been 260-745 ppm wt prior to the lunar volcanic eruptions.
 SIMS also found lunar water in the rock samples the Apollo astronauts returned to Earth.
 These rock samples were tested in three different ways and all came to the same conclusion that the Moon contains water.

 There are three main data sets for water abundance on the lunar surface: highland samples, KREEP samples, and pyroclastic glass samples.
 Highlands samples were estimated for the lunar magma ocean at 1320-5000 ppm wt of H2O in the beginning.
 The urKREEP sample estimates a 130-240 ppm wt of H2O, which is similar to the findings in the current Highland samples (before modeling).
 Pyroclastic glass sample beads were used to estimate the water content in the mantle source and the bulk silicate Moon.
 The mantle source was estimated at 110 ppm wt of H2O and the bulk silicate Moon contained 100-300 ppm wt of H2O.